FackJox/foxlabs-creative/docs/testing/status-next-steps.md

 To improve accessibility test coverage:

 1. Add jest-axe tests to all component test suites
-   - ✅ Added to Header, Footer, Sidebar, and NavigationMenu tests
+   - ✅ Added to Header, Footer, Sidebar, NavigationMenu, and TextInput tests
 2. Test keyboard navigation for interactive components
 3. Verify screen reader compatibility
 4. Test color contrast and other WCAG requirements